ProfJski/NewSatorSquare/README.md

 Our approach can be generalized in a similar fashion for Sator Squares of larger size.

 ### Dictionary Challenges: Getting *All* the Latin Words!
 If one wishes to work in English, one can download spell-check dictionaries of English which have all the valid forms of an English root word as individal entries in the plaintext file.
 These plaintext files are easy to parse.
 I have saved several to the repo.
+The smaller ones do not have enough words to yield any 5x5 Sator Square.

 Sizeable English spell-checking plaintext dictionaries exist (e.g., 130K individual words) in part because *English morphology is relatively simple.*  Consider the word "show."
 For the noun, there's simply "show" and "shows" for all forms.
 The same word is also a verb, but its morphology is complete with "show," "shows," "showed" and "shown" -- and two of these four words are already in the dictionary under the noun's forms.